Cheapest car insurance in New Hampshire for a bad driving record

 Cheapest car insurance after an accident in New Hampshire

-Auto-Owners has the lowest average rates after an accident at $1,154.
-State Farm also offers affordable rates, averaging $1,271.
+Auto-Owners has the lowest rates after an accident at $1,154.
+State Farm also has affordable rates at $1,271.

 CompanyAverage annual premium for clean recordAnnual premium for one at-fault accidentAnnual premium for multiple accident